Startr/WEB-flask/README.md

 # WEB-flask
-A Python starter web application built with flask and a little love.
+A Python startr web application built with flask and a little love.